Azathothas/Stars/README.md

 - [SkuldNorniern/fluere](https://github.com/SkuldNorniern/fluere) – Fluere is a powerful and versatile tool designed for network monitoring and analysis.
 It is capable of capturing network packets in pcap format and converting them into NetFlow data, providing a comprehensive view of network traffic.
 It also Provides Terminal User Interface.
 - [Snowiiii/Pumpkin](https://github.com/Snowiiii/Pumpkin) – Empowering everyone to host fast and efficient Minecraft servers.
 - [Start9Labs/start-os](https://github.com/Start9Labs/start-os) – Open source Linux distro optimized for self-hosting
+- [Stebalien/tempfile](https://github.com/Stebalien/tempfile) – Temporary file library for rust
+- [Strawberry-Foundations/spkg](https://github.com/Strawberry-Foundations/spkg) – spkg is a package manager that downloads the source code from the official sources, and then compiles it specifically for your device
 - [SuperCuber/dotter](https://github.com/SuperCuber/dotter) – A dotfile manager and templater written in rust 🦀
 - [TheAlgorythm/zsplit](https://github.com/TheAlgorythm/zsplit) – Split text into multiple files by line
 - [TheBinitGhimire/NtHiM](https://github.com/TheBinitGhimire/NtHiM) – Now, the Host is Mine! - Super Fast Sub-domain Takeover Detection!